Nura (operating system): Porting to a new device

 The development process to make a new device compatible with the operating system consists of creating a phone-specific package using the pmbootstrap tool.
 For that, the use of the Linux kernel from the device's original manufacturer is often necessary.
 The source code of the original kernel is often made available by compliance with the requirements of the GPLv2 license, but some drivers necessary for the operation of the device may not be available, and must, therefore, be recreated.
 Examples include GPU drivers such as Lima, which has a proprietary equivalent in userspace on Android that is not subject to the GPLv2 requirements.

 Camera support

-Only the PinePhone and few others devices seems to have the camera working.
-It's in WIP for the Fairphone.
+Few devices have received support for camera, with the PinePhone being one example.
+In regards to the Fairphone, it is a work in progress.
+It's estimated that around 127 device models have some level of camera support.

 Voice Over LTE (VoLTE) and Voice over Wifi (Vowifi) support

 OnePlus6 is WIP for Volte support.